 A charge of aggravated assault can be a Class A Misdemeanor, or a Class 4 Felony, depending on the situation.

-Felony aggravated assault has a penalty of 1-3 years in prison, and a $25,000 fine.
+Felony aggravated assault has a penalty of 1-3 years in prison and a $25,000 fine.

 Assault is often associated with charges of battery.
 Battery is the actual injury or physical contact, whereas an assault charge can result from the mere threat of harm.
 For more details, see our Illinois battery offense page.

-Please contact us for a free case evaluation for any assault, aggravated assault, battery, or other criminal charge in Illinois.
+Please contact us for a free case evaluation for any assault, aggravated assault, battery, or any other criminal charge in Illinois.